matuteiglesias/journal/content/Dev/2025-05-04_Resolved_SQLite_Database_Errors_and_Confirmed_Func.md

 - **[[Troubleshooting]]**: Addressed common SQLite errors such as missing tables and connection issues, providing solutions and checklists for resolution.
 - **Demonstration**: Created a [[Python]] script to explore a SQLite database of ChatGPT conversations, including schema details and message counts.
 - **Database Operations**: Completed database connection and indexing, confirming the schema and indexing 66,581 messages.
-- **Strategic Planning**: Outlined a design plan for time and semantic indexing of ChatGPT logs, including steps for maintaining a time-indexed database and developing a semantic embedding [[strategy]].
+- **[[Strategic Planning]]**: Outlined a design plan for time and semantic indexing of ChatGPT logs, including steps for maintaining a time-indexed database and developing a semantic embedding strategy.

 ### Achievements
 - Successfully resolved SQLite database errors and confirmed the database's operational status.